dotnet/docs/docs/core/compatibility/sdk/6.0/deprecate-p-option-dotnet-run.md

 `-p` is deprecated as an abbreviation for `--project`, and using `-p` generates a warning.

-This warning comes from the CLI parser, so it won't generally trigger WarningsAsErrors failures.
+This warning comes from the CLI parser, so it won't generally cause failures when warnings are treated as errors.
 However, if your process wraps MSBuild or CI and checks for the text "Warning", the warning will appear in that check.

 Also, if you pass `--property` as an option to the application being run, the `--` syntax separator must be used.